 - Bold headline and a CTA on the top of the page.

-As you can see in the example, as soon as the visitor lands on the website, they will see an option to get a free quote by dialing the phone number or filling out a form.
+As you can see in the example, as soon as the visitor lands on the website, they will see an option to get a free quote by dialing the phone number.

 Everything on the top of the page is optimized to get them to call right now.

 The next part of the page should include your reviews and testimonials from previous clients.